adopted-ember-addons/ember-launch-darkly/README.md

 ### `variation` Babel Transformer

-The `variation` import that is used in Javascript files is a conveniece helper that is transformed by Babel at build time in to code that simply injects the Launch Darkly service.
+The `variation` import that is used in Javascript files is a convenience helper that is transformed by Babel at build time in to code that simply injects the Launch Darkly service.
 To enable this plugin add the following to your `ember-cli-build.js`

 ```js
 // /ember-cli-build.js